-Alternative water supply projects as defined in section 373.019, F.S., such as water conservation and reuse, and within the 16-county NWFWMD, are eligible.
+Alternative water supply projects as defined in s.
+373.019, F.S., such as water reuse and water conservation, and within the 16-county NWFWMD, are eligible.
 Feasibility and land acquisition projects may be eligible if related to an AWS project and are necessary to implement a regional project.